 Most meteor showers are the result of the icy, dusty debris trails left behind by comets as they orbit the Sun.
 As the Earth makes it annual trek around the Sun, it travels through these various streams of small cometary fragments, which then burn up in Earth’s atmosphere.
 This in turn produces visible meteors, while if the fragments are big enough, very bright meteors called fireballs may be the result.

 Each particular annual meteor shower typically last weeks, and while their meteors can appear anywhere in the night sky, they are often seen in the same region of sky associated with a particular constellation.
 This region is known as the radiant.
-The Geminids, for instance, are meteors that appear to originate from a point within the constellation of Gemini.
-The Earth passes through many of these comet debris trails as it orbits the Sun once a year, with some more prolific than others.
-So without further ado, here are the 10 best meteor showers of the year.
+The Perseid meteor shower, for instance, produces meteors that appear to originate from a point within the constellation of Perseus.
+The Earth passes through many of these types of comet debris trails as it orbits the Sun once a year, with some more prolific than others.
+So without further ado, here are the 10 best meteor showers of the year, and when they occur.

 - Radiant: Constellation Boötes

 - Best viewed from: Northern hemisphere (party visible down to 50 ° S)

 The Quadrantids can deliver at least as many meteors per hour as the Geminids and the Perseids.
 However, the debris trail that creates the Quadrantid meteor shower is exceeding narrow.
 Consequently, most years more than 50% of the total Quadrantid meteor count occurs within only an 8 hour period or so.
 Moreover, many meteors in this shower go undetected as a result of being relatively dim, generally falling into the 3-6 magnitudes range.